Gene-Weaver/VoucherVision/README.md

     - [ ] Llama2 7B chat hf

 #### VoucherVisionEditor
-- [ ] Streamline the startup procedure
+- [X] Streamline the startup procedure
 - [ ] Add configurable dropdown menus for certain fields
-- [ ] Make sure that VVE can accomodate arbitrary column names
+- [X] Make sure that VVE can accomodate arbitrary column names
-- [ ] Remove legacy support (version 1 prompts)
+- [X] Remove legacy support (version 1 prompts)
-- [ ] Taxonomy validation helper
+- [X] Taxonomy validation helper
 - [x] Visualize locations on a map (verbatim and decimal)
-- [ ] More support for datum and verbatim coordinates
+- [x] More support for datum and verbatim coordinates
 - [ ] Compare raw OCR to values in form to flag hallucinations/generated content
-- [ ] Accept zipped folders as input
+- [x] Accept zipped folders as input
 - [ ] Flag user when multiple people/names/determinations are present

 ### **Package Information:**
 The main VoucherVision tool and the VoucherVisionEditor are packaged separately.
 This separation ensures that lower-performance computers can still install and utilize the editor.
 While VoucherVision is optimized to function smoothly on virtually any modern system, maximizing its capabilities (like using LeafMachine2 label collages or running Retrieval Augmented Generation (RAG) prompts) mandates a GPU.

-> ***NOTE:*** You can absolutely run VoucherVision on non-GPU systems, but RAG will not be possible (luckily the apparent best prompts 'Version2+' does not use RAG).
+> ***NOTE:*** You can absolutely run VoucherVision on computers that do not have a GPU, but the LeafMachine2 collage will run slower.

 ---